flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 Lepton contains an enormous amount of circuitry - you may even consider it another computer living inside the PSP.
 This component includes its own CPU, a DSP for decoding, 480 KB of memory (as buffer), and 384 KB of ROM for storing its firmware.

-The main CPU communicates to Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives into PCs.
+The main CPU communicates with Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives into PCs.
 The critical difference, however, is that Lepton only decrypts data from a UMD if the disc is identified as authentic.

 #### SPOCK {.tab}